Our Team

 Liesl Christie, Clinical Psychologist

 Liesl was awarded her Master of Psychology (Clinical) at the University of South Australia in 2003 and has held a variety of roles as a registered psychologist in the public sector, working with families, children and adolescents.
 She has held positions at Child and Adolescent Mental Health Services, the Department of Psychological Medicine within the Women’s and Children’s Hospital and the Department of Education and Children’s services.
 Her work in private practice has involved providing psychological therapy for children, adolescents, families and adults.
+She is a member of the Clinical College of the Australian Psychological Society (APS) and a Board Approved Supervisor.

 Emma Thompson, Registered Psychologist